nadeznamorris/Threat-Hunting-Scenario-Papertrail/README.md

 ---

-## Flag 7 - Access to Credential-Rich Memory Space
+## :moneybag: Flag 7 - Access to Credential-Rich Memory Space

 **Objective :**
 Identify if the attacker dumped memory content from a sensitive process.